 Immunity vs. impunity

-Impunity means exemption from punishment.
-It differs from the broader immunity, which means (1) the ability to resist a disease, (2) exemption from obligation imposed by others, (3) legally granted freedom from prosecution, and (4) unresponsiveness to influence.
+Impunity is the ability to act without negative consequences.
+The word differs from the broader immunity, which refers to (1) the ability to resist a disease, (2) exemption from obligation imposed by others, (3) legally granted freedom from prosecution, and (4) unresponsiveness to influence.

 Examples